anderpos/react-calendar/README.md

+# A calendar fully made in React

-# First of all
+## First of all

-Run npm install or yarn install to gel all the dependencies
+Run npm install or yarn install to get all the dependencies

 ## Available Scripts